cartesi/docs/cartesi-rollups/tutorials/calculator.md

 We can send inputs to our application with a custom JavaScript frontend, Cast, or Sunodo.

-To send generic inputs to our application quickly, run:
+To send generic inputs to our application quickly, run the following:

 ```shell
 sunodo send generic